pantheon-systems/documentation/source/content/guides/mariadb-mysql/06-kill-mysql-queries.md

 ---
 title: MariaDB and MySQL on Pantheon
 subtitle: Identify and Kill Queries with MySQL Command-Line Tool
-description: Learn how to identify and kill long-running MySQL queries on your WordPress or Drupal site.
+description: Learn how to identify and kill long-running MySQL queries on your site.
 categories: [troubleshoot]
 tags: [cli, database]
 contributors: [whitneymeredith]